-Consortium (prime applicant and proposed subawardee) applications must include a table modeled on the following chart providing summary budget information from all participating institutions.
+- If applicable, explain how students and junior researchers will be trained and mentored by the collaborators. - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
 Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.
-The amount for the prime applicant institution should exclude the subawardee budgets so that the "Total Combined Budget" is the sum of all institutions' budgets listed in the rows above.

-Consortium Application Information
+Collaborative Application Information

 Names Institution Year 1 Budget Year 2 Budget Year 3 Budget Total Budget

 Lead PI

 Co-PI

 Co-PI

 Co-PI

-Total

-Combined

-Budget